Matt-81/ontologies-by-trends/README.md

 #trends generator
 #ontology assessment via search trends

-The xml file can be run within the RapidMiner Framework: https://rapidminer.com/
+The .xml file can be run within the RapidMiner Framework: https://rapidminer.com/

 ### Data
 This folder contains: